-- Have at least three years of work experience or are enrolled in graduate-level academic studies related to environmental or social change issues, broadly defined
+- Have at least three years of work experience or are enrolled in graduate-level academic studies related to environmental or social change issues, broadly defined; and

 - The ability to participate in all 3 retreats, complete all assignments in a timely manner, and the desire to remain an active member of the ELP Senior Fellows Network after the conclusion of the year-long Fellowship